Tickets

 Closest stop: Valley Heights

-Buses as public transportation from Sydney involve multiple routes, which isn’t the most convenient option.
-The Hop-on-hop-off Explorer bus runs daily within Blue Mountains from 9am to 4pm.
+For travel from Sydney, public buses are not a convenient option as they involve multiple changes.
+The train is the best form of public transport The Hop-on-hop-off Explorer bus runs daily within Blue Mountains from 9am to 4pm.
 These double-decker buses are available every hour and stop at 23 different locations within Katoomba and Leura.

 Car With gps to blue mountains